 October is National Pizza Month, giving you thirty-one days to enjoy the best food in the world: pizza.
 So in honor of this celebratory month, we give you thirty-one different types of pizza.
 If you’re looking for National Pizza Day, that’s not until February 9.

 You can celebrate with an old favorite like pepperoni or Hawaiian or try something new like BBQ Pulled Pork Pizza with coleslaw.

 If you can’t decide, then try them all.
 Luckily pizza is one of those versatile foods that you can eat for breakfast, lunch, or dinner.
 So get ready to dig into the world of pizza.
+We recommend meal prepping homemade pizza every week, which is easiest.
 Here are some of our favorites.